-For those out there who are collectors of vintage Macintosh computers, you are probably aware of the issues relating to ageing electrolytic capacitors.
+For those out there who are collectors of vintage Macintosh computers, you are probably aware of the issues relating to aging electrolytic capacitors.
 As electrolytic capacitors get old, they can start leaking corrosive liquid onto the circuit boards.
 If left untreated, the corrosion can eat through traces, pads and pins of other components, gradually destroying the computer from within.

 Removal and replacement